 Switzerland uses the Swiss franc (CHF) and no matter the length of your layover, make sure you pack enough colorful francs in your wallet.
 Switzerland is ranked one of the most expensive cities in the entire world.
-Cost of food and activities are a pretty pricey.
+The cost of food and activities is pretty pricey.

 Money can be exchanged at the airport when you arrive.
-For information regarding the kiosks terminal locations and opening hours, you can click here for details.
+For information regarding the kiosk terminal locations and opening hours, you can click here for details.

 Debit and credit cards are widely accepted and can be used at most places during your Zurich stopover.